 Construction Notes: Edwina starts at the center back of the neck and is knit down to the bottom edge.
 There is a two-stitch garter border on each side, four yarn-over increases on each right-side row and a center stitch separating each half.
 Patterning is done on the right side rows only, with all wrong side rows being purled between the garter borders.

-Yardage: Both the Mullberry and Lilac colored shawls pictured were knitted with Jaggerspun Zephyr Lace 2/18 lace weight yarn.
-Both used between 850 and 880 yards on US #3 needles.
+Yardage: The pale green shawl was knitted with Miss Babs Yasmin in the Frogbelly colorway.
+Both the Mullberry and Lilac colored shawls pictured were knitted with Jaggerspun Zephyr Lace 2/18 lace weight yarn.
+All shawls used between 830 and 880 yards on US #3 needles.
 Test knitters that substituted fingering weight used up to 1100 yards.

 This shawl is dedicated to my mother-in-law Edwina O’Keefe (aka Mac), a great lady who was also a trail blazing, tough old broad in the best sense of the word.
 She rode Harleys and played baseball in the 1920s, enlisted in WWII as one of the first WACs, retired a Captain and led a colorful life until she left us in 2004 to continue wise-cracking, drinking extremely strong cocktails and playing the slot machines up in the big casino in the sky.

 BIG CHARTS!
 I highly recommend setting the “Page Sizing” on your Adobe Acrobat printing window (left side) to ACTUAL SIZE in order for the charts to print as large as possible.